How does a catheter work?

 A bladder catheter with a Dufour-tip is similar to a Tiemann-catheter, with the difference that it is equipped with two lateral staggered eyes rather than one.
 Besides that, the tip is open and bent by 30°.
 The atraumatic Dufour-tip is well suited for an optimal and problem-free passage of the prostatic fossa.

 Who can place a catheter?

 Catheterisation – Suprapubic catheter

-Regardless whether transurethral or suprapubic – a written prescription of a doctor is a mandatory.
+Regardless whether transurethral or suprapubic – a written prescription of a doctor is mandatory.

 During a suprapubic bladder puncture, or rather during a suprapubic fistula, the first placement should always be undertaken by a doctor and is non-delegable.
 The conditions during the catheterisation shall be sterile.
 The first placement usually takes place in clinics or outpatient departments.

 The replacement of a suprapubic bladder catheter shall be undertaken by a doctor or medical professionals.